lvalnegri/Rtemplate/README.md

 - Be weary of any changes in the global env and undo all of it when exiting, or inform the end user if that's not possible.
 In particular:
   - try to never use in your functions the following statements: `library`, `require`, `setwd`, `source`, `Sys.setenv()`, `Sys.setlocale`, `set.seed`.
   - modifications in `options` and `par` can be rewinded when exiting, using the `on.exit` statement, if the initial state is stored .
-  - temporary objects, like files and paths, usually created with respectivily `tempfile` and `tempdir`, should be deleted using the `unlink` statement.
+  - temporary objects, like files and paths, usually created with respectively `tempfile` and `tempdir`, should be deleted using the `unlink` statement.

 - There can not be non-ASCII characters in any code.
 Use instead the special Unicode escape format `\uxxxx`.